People looking at a painting on a wall

 Assessment is embedded, continuous and authentic.
 Continuous in as much as formative assessment occurs at regular intervals, whether that be at the end of a project or simply during a tutorial in the studio, with summative assessment at the end of a series of projects or the completion of a module.
 Assessment is authentic in as much as the premise, language, task, timeframe and output asked of the student replicate those experienced by Fine Artists working professionally.

-Fine Art students are provided with the materials they need to complete all Level 4 studio practice projects.
+You are provided with the materials you need to complete all Level 4 studio practice projects.
 Tools, equipment and equipment consumables are provided by the course.
-Whilst a range of materials are also provided for Level 5 and 6 students, they may also need to purchase supplementary materials as defined by them and aligned to the necessities of the particular works in question.
+Whilst a range of materials are also provided for Level 5 and 6 students, you may also need to purchase supplementary materials as defined by you and aligned to the necessities of the particular works in question.

 Students within Fine Art may be asked to pay a nominal sum, in the region of £30, to secure their place on a residential trip to London, which is otherwise subsidised by the course.